pronamic/wp-pronamic-pay/readme.txt

 Tested up to: 4.7.3
 Stable tag: 4.5.5

-The Pronamic iDEAL plugin allows you to add payment methods like iDEAL, Bitcoin, Bancontact, PayPal and more to your WordPress website.
+The Pronamic iDEAL plugin adds payment methods like iDEAL, Bancontact, credit card and more to your WordPress site for a variety of payment providers.

 == Description ==